mauricewells/docs/purpose/README.md

-## Responding to the state of the world
+## Respond to the state of the world

 Coordinating agents